Introduction to the Mathematical Modelling Courses

 Students will choose a Major at the end of the Basic Courses.

 Each Major offers a coherent syllabus of Fundamental and Specialised Courses, paving the way for many career opportunities.
 The choice of modules within each Major is up to the students.
-Nevertheless, they can combine modules from several Majors: each student can shape his/her syllabus as s/he wishes within his/her speciality.
-This is determined in conjunction with the Masters programme coordinator, whose role is to check the consistency between a student's choice of courses and his/her intended career path.
+Any change of courses across Majors must be determined in conjunction with the coordinator of the chosen Major, whose role is to check the consistency between a student's choice of courses and his/her intended career path.

-External courses (from other Masters degrees) can also be validated once the Masters programme coordinator has approved them.
+External courses (from other Masters degrees) can also be validated once the coordinator of the Major has approved them.
 The objective is to make sure the student succeeds in his/her project.

 Internship or introductory research dissertation